A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

-The proposed approach works very well when we tune and train the DQN for a given agent and a given set of game parameters (e.g., costs, lead times, action spaces, etc.).
-Once any of these parameters changes, or the agent changes, in principle we need to tune and train a new network.
-Although this approach works, it is time consuming since we need to tune hyper-parameters for each new set of game parameters.
+The proposed approach works very well when we tune and train the SRDQN for a given agent and a given set of game parameters (e.g., costs, lead times, action spaces, etc.).
+However, our sensitivity analysis shows that a given trained model is fairly robust to changes in the parameters; that is, the model can be trained for one set of parameters and still perform well when playing under a (somewhat) different set of parameters.
+Of course, if one needs the best possible performance, in principle one needs to tune and train a new network, but this approach is time consuming.
 To avoid this, we propose using a {\em transfer learning} approach \citep{pan2010survey} in which we transfer the acquired knowledge of one agent under one set of game parameters to another agent with another set of game parameters.
 In this way, we decrease the required time to train a new agent by roughly one order of magnitude.

-To summarize, our algorithm is {\em a variant of the DQN algorithm for choosing actions in the beer game}.
+To summarize, SRDQN is {\em a variant of the DQN algorithm for choosing actions in the beer game}.
 In order to attain near-optimal cooperative solutions, we develop {\em a feedback scheme as a communication framework}.
-Finally, to simplify training agents with new settings, we use {\em transfer learning} to efficiently make use of the learned knowledge of trained agents.
-In addition to playing the beer game well, we believe our algorithm serves as a proof-of-concept that DQN and other machine learning approaches can be used for real-time decision making in complex supply chain settings.
-Finally, we note that we have integrated our algorithm into a new online beer game developed by Opex Analytics (\url{http://beergame.opexanalytics.com/}); see Figure~\ref{fig:opex_BG}.
-The Opex beer game allows human players to compete with, or play on a team with, our DQN agent.
+The trained model is fairly robust to the changes of parameters, and finally, to simplify training agents with new settings, we use {\em transfer learning} to efficiently make use of the learned knowledge of trained agents.

+In addition to playing the beer game well, we believe our algorithm serves as a proof-of-concept that RL and other machine learning approaches can be used for real-time decision making in complex supply chain settings.

+We have integrated our algorithm into a new online beer game, developed by Opex Analytics (\url{http://beergame.opexanalytics.com/}); see Figure~\ref{fig:opex_BG}.
+The Opex beer game allows human players to compete with, or play on a team with, our SRDQN agent.
+As of this writing, the game has been played over 17,000 times by over 4,300 unique players from academia and industry.
+Over 1,400 of these game plays have included the SRDQN agent described in this paper.

+Finally, we note that our open-source SRDQN and simulator code are available at \href{https://github.com/OptMLGroup/DeepBeerInventory-RL}{https://github.com/OptMLGroup/DeepBeerInventory-RL}.